couchbaselabs/docs-ng/content/couchbase-manual-2.1/installing-and-upgrading.markdown

  * Renaming is disallowed for nodes that are already part of a cluster.

-**Upgrading to 2.1.0 on Linux and Windows**
+**Upgrading to 2.1 on Linux and Windows**

-If you perform an offline upgrade from Couchbase 1.8.1+ to 2.1.0 and you have a configured hostname using the instructions here [Handling Changes in IP Addresses](couchbase-manual-ready.html#couchbase-bestpractice-cloud-ip), a 2.1.0 server will use this configuration.
+If you perform an offline upgrade from Couchbase 1.8.1+ to 2.1 and you have a configured hostname using the instructions here [Handling Changes in IP Addresses](#couchbase-bestpractice-cloud-ip), a 2.1 server will use this configuration.

-If you perform an online upgrade from 1.8.1+ to 2.1.0, you should add the hostname when you create the new 2.1.0 node.
-For more information about upgrading between versions, see [Upgrading to Couchbase Server 2.1.0](couchbase-manual-ready.html#couchbase-getting-started-upgrade)
+If you perform an online upgrade from 1.8.1+ to 2.1, you should add the hostname when you create the new 2.1 node.
+For more information about upgrading between versions, see [Upgrading to Couchbase Server 2.1](#couchbase-getting-started-upgrade)

 **In the Cloud (such as EC2, Azure, etc)**.
-For more information about handling IP addresses and hostnames, see [Handling Changes in IP Addresses](couchbase-manual-ready.html#couchbase-bestpractice-cloud-ip).
+For more information about handling IP addresses and hostnames, see [Handling Changes in IP Addresses](#couchbase-bestpractice-cloud-ip).

 <a id="couchbase-getting-started-hostnames-pre2.0"></a>